m-aparna/Green-Buddy/README.md

    - Refer to the requirements.txt where you will find all requirements and please ensure that all dependencies are installed.

-   - Follow the instructions in the [🚀Modules / Packages / libraries Used](#modules-/-packages-/-libraries-used:) section to install all necessary dependencies.
+   - Follow the instructions in the [🚀Modules / Packages / Libraries Used](#-modules--packages--libraries-used) section to install all necessary dependencies.

 4. #### Clone the Repository